-We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$465,750 and are payable by us, which includes \$150,000 for reasonable and documented out-of-pocket expenses incurred by the underwriters in connection with the offering.
+We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$ and are payable by us, which includes \$ for reasonable and documented out-of-pocket expenses incurred by the underwriters in connection with the offering.

-The following table shows the public offering price, underwriting discount and proceeds, before expenses, to us.
+The following table shows the public offering price, underwriting discount and proceeds, before expenses, to us assuming both no exercise and full exercise of the underwriters' over-allotment option.

-Per Share and Corresponding
+Total

-Warrant Total
+Per Share With Over-allotment Without over-allotment

-Public offering price \$ \$
+Public offering price \$ \$ \$

 Underwriting discount

 Proceeds, before expenses, to us

-The underwriters propose to offer the shares of common stock and warrants to the public at the public offering price set forth on the cover of this prospectus.
-The underwriters may offer shares of common stock and warrants to securities dealers at the public offering price less a concession not in excess of \$ per share of common stock and corresponding warrant.
-If all of the shares and warrants are not sold at the public offering price, the underwriters may change the offering price and other selling terms.
+The underwriters propose to offer the shares of common stock to the public at the public offering prices set forth on the cover of this prospectus.
+The underwriters may offer shares of common stock to securities dealers at the public offering price less a concession not in excess of \$ per share of common stock.
+If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.